foospidy/DbDat/README.md

 I highly recommend downloading the benchmark document for your target database as it contains additional information about the checks performed.

+Finally, DbDat is intended to be a framework to enable easy creation of new plugins and checks.
+Contributions from the security, or even database administrator, community is what will make this a great tool.
+Please contribute!

 **Developing New Database Checks**

 _Pull requests are very welcome!_ Checks are organized by database type (e.g. MySQL, Oracle, MS SQL, etc.) in the plugins folder.
 Each check is a single python file that must have `check_` at the begining of the file name.
 Each file contains a class with a `do_check` method.
 This method is the primary logic for checks.
 The quick way to get started is to copy an existing check file and modify it.
 However, see the Developing Plugins section below for more details.